Stephen Brooks (actor)

 James Gardner Brooks Jr. (August 12, 1942 – December 1, 1999), known as Stephen Brooks, was an American film and television actor.

 Life

+Stephen Brooks was born in Columbus, Ohio to parents James Gardner Brooks Sr. and Margaret Froehlich.
+His father, who was an executive for the U.S. Steel Corporation, died in 1958.
+Brooks was the eldest of three children, having two younger sisters named Christy and Stephanie.
+He attended high school at New Trier High School in Winnetka, Illinois and attended the American Academy of Dramatic Arts in New York City for two years.

-Born in Columbus, Ohio, Brooks was best known as Special Agent Jim Rhodes in the first two seasons of the television series The F.B.I.
+Brooks was best known as Special Agent Jim Rhodes in the first two seasons of the television series The F.B.I.
 (1965-1967).
-His guest appearances included roles as Ensign Garrovick in the Star Trek episode "Obsession" (1967), and as Officer Joe Nash in The Invaders second season episode "The Life Seekers" (1968).
+His guest appearances included roles as Ensign Garrovick in the Star Trek episode "Obsession" (1967), and as Officer Joe Nash in The Invaders second-season episode "The Life Seekers" (1968).
+Brooks also played Dr. Greg Pettit as part of an ensemble cast from the short-lived medical drama, The Interns (1971-1972).

 Death

 He died of a heart attack, aged 57, in Seattle, Washington.